ci4rail/docs/docs/user-docs/_quick-start-guide/edgefarm/simulator/prerequisites/linux.md

 custom_previous: /quick-start-guide/edgefarm/simulator/prerequisites/
 custom_next: /quick-start-guide/edgefarm/simulator/start-simulator/
 ---
+This chapter shows you how to setup the prerequisites for the train simulator on Linux.

+# Prerequisites

+* Ubuntu 20.04

+> **Note: The following steps have been tested with Ubuntu 20.04 under `amd64`, but other Linux distributions and CPU architectures like Raspberry Pi with Raspbian may also work.**
+<!-- {: .notice--info} -->

 # Install docker

-> Note: The following steps have been tested with Ubuntu 20.04 under `amd64`, but other Linux distributions and CPU architectures like Raspberry Pi with Raspbian may also work.
-<!-- {: .notice--info} -->

 Use the convenience script for automatic installation of Docker Community Edition.

 ```console